 Work: Bodybuilding and Fitness Coach, Body Transformation Specialist, Writer and Author.
-Owner/CEO of JBC since 2006 and Classic Muscle Newsletter since 2014.
+Owner/CEO of JBC since 2006 and Classic Muscle Newsletter 2014 to 2017.

 Quick chronological biography

 1985: The year I got interested in bodybuilding.
 Started training Judo.

 At the age of five, Joachim developed severe asthma and allergies.
 With 13 pneumonias and 11 ear infections in just one ear, he barely managed to escape death on several occasions during the age of 5 to 9 years old.
 At the age of 11, most of the allergies vanished as he hit puberty, but the effort- and infection induced asthma remained.
 As his health improved a little bit, he got involved in Judo and played some soccer, but his immune system was still damaged from the overuse of antibiotics and other medicines.
 It was his early health problems and his newly found interest in bodybuilding that led him to weight lifting and to study nutrition back in 1987 at the young age of 13.

 In 1989 he began helping class mates and school athletes with their training and nutrition – writing training programs and diets for both “bulking” and dropping weight.
 In early 1990, when he turned 16, he used his knowledge and dropped from a chubby 185 lbs to a fit and lean 132 lbs in only four months.
 During previous years, Joachim usually got sick once or twice a month.
 After his weight loss and new nutritional strategies, his health improved tremendously and only the winter months proved troublesome.

 In 1990, Joachim also got into cycling, which combined with strength training contributed to his weight loss.
 In 1992 he started doing Karate twice a week.